sussol/react-native-generic-table-page/README.md

 #### selection (array)
 If selection is controlled externally, defines an array of ids of rows that are 'selected', i.e. a checkable cell is turned on in that row

+#### renderExpansion (rowData)
+Defines the component to be rendered in the expansion area if a row is pressed.
+Should not be used in conjunction with onRowPress (see below)

 #### onRowPress (rowData)
+Allows defining some custom behaviour on pressing a row, e.g. navigating to a drilled down view related to the row's data.
 Called when a row is pressed with the rowData as the single argument.
 Should not be provided if rows are not pressable, or if renderExpansion is provided

-#### renderExpansion (rowData)
-Defines the component to be rendered in the expansion area if a row is pressed.
-Should not be used in conjuction with onRowPress (see above)

 #### rowHeight (integer)
 Sets the height of the rows in the data table.